MaidDragonTohru/The-Scribe/README.md

 *reload*: Reloads the bot's commands, adding any updates without having to reboot it entirely.

+*goodnight*: Forces the bot to leave all rooms, going to 'sleep'.

 Moderators and up
 -----------------

 A bunch of autoban/unban commands.
 Pretty much self-explanatory.
 They ban users on sight.
 This command isn't active, but is present.

+*newbie*: Gives a newcomer to the room a nice friendly greeting~

 Voices and up
 -------------